winwin3go/privatetag1/svc/st-idp/README.md

 - **Consumers**: All apps/services rely on its JWTs/bearer tokens; contract defined via `pkg/x402-core` auth types.

 Skeleton only; implementation will be added later.

+## Local stub endpoints

+- `GET /health` – readiness probe.
+- `GET /whoami` – returns a fake `AuthContext` (user/session IDs) used by pt-photo and other Workers while true SentinelTrust functionality is under construction.